Bibliography

 Mofokeng, S. & Raditlhalo, S. 2001.
 Taxi-004: Santu Mofokeng.
 Johannesburg: David Krut Publishing.

-Mofokeng, S. 2004.
-‘Township Billboards: Beauty, Sex and Cellphones’ In: New Identities: Zeitgenossisches/ Kunst aus SudAfrika.
-Museum Bochum, Germany
+Mofokeng, S. ‘Township Billboards: Beauty, Sex and Cellphones’ In Golinski, G & Hiekisch-Picard, S. 2004.
+New Identities: Zeitgenossisches/ Kunst aus SudAfrika.
+Museum Bochum, Germany.
+Berlin: Hatje Cantz.

 Mofokeng, S. 2008.
 Kinshasa Diaries'.
 Messenger.
 Bruges: Die Keure. cover pg, 34–37.